Sneak Preview: Cooking Stocking Stuffers lists ten of my favorite kitchen tools (mostly) under $10 for a Christmas stocking.

 I’ve already confessed my tendency to put knives into the dishwasher.
-Knives with plastic handles were made for me.
+Knives with plastic handles are appropriate for me.
 I use them to prepare fruit for our cereal every morning.
-Good for light-weight jobs.
+Suitable for lightweight jobs.
 The price makes them practically disposable.

 Can a cook have too many small cutting boards?

-Everybody has a set of measuring spoons, but multiple sets are quite useful for power cooking.
+Everybody owns measuring spoons, but multiple sets are handy for power cooking.
 Cheap spoons work just fine until they come apart and you lose one or two.
-For a few pennies more, you can get this sturdy set that is nicer to use and lasts longer.
+Then, you can get this sturdy set that is nicer to use and lasts longer for a few pennies more.
 They’re cuter too!

 If you don’t have a little whisk or whip in your life, you don’t know what you’re missing.
 They work better than a fork or a large whisk for mixing ingredients in small bowls or cups.

-The nylon whisk is designed for skillets with non-stick coatings, of which I am a fan.
-I also like them when mixing in a glass or metal bowl because they are quiet– good for making pancakes on weekends when everybody else is still asleep.
+Nylon whisks are perfect for skillets with non-stick coatings, of which I am a fan.
+I also like them when mixing in a glass or metal bowl because they are quiet.
+The plastic coating makes them suitable for mixing pancake or waffle batter on weekends when everybody else is still asleep.